Managing Your Production Server with InMotion Central

 1. Login to InMotion Central.

-2. Roll your mouse over the project you want to manage and click The Bridge button.
+2. Roll your mouse over the project you want to manage and click on its tile.

-4. Click the Manage Server link in the navigation menu.
+4. Click Overview in the navigation menu.
 You will then see your server information, it will include the following:

 HostnameThis is the hostname that will resolve directly to your server.
 Click the copy link to copy it to your clipboard.